S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/governance.rst

 Other Artifacts
 ---------------
 Governance of knowledge models is a local user issue.
 Where local user can be defined as an individual or a nation.
-In other words, governance of CCDs is up to the modeler and or their governing body.
+In other words, governance of DMs is up to the modeler and or their governing body.
 The S3Model team does not control these models.
 As a modeler you may create them and share them (or not) as you wish.

 The point that must be re-iterated here are:

- * that the source CCD is expressed in an XML Schema 1.1 file and is valid against one S3Model Reference Model schema.
+ * that the source DM is expressed in an XML Schema 1.1 file and is valid against one S3Model Reference Model schema.
  * the PCMs (complexTypes) are named in accordance witht he specifications using a Type4 UUID and preceeded with the string 'pcm-'.

- The CCD-Gen maintained by the S3Model team does have its own governance policies.
+ The DM-Gen maintained by the S3Model team does have its own governance policies.